-Information regarding the coronavirus and the impact on tourism in Cordoba, Spain
+Information regarding the Covid-19 situation and impact on tourism in Cordoba, Spain

 28 March 2020

 The new date for the Feria de Mayo might be the week from 17 to 25 October 2020.
 This proposal has been made by the organizers to the city administration.